ondat/documentation/docs/upgrade/using-rolling-upgrades.md

 ---
 title: "Platform Upgrade"
-linkTitle: Platform Upgrade
+linkTitle: "Platform Upgrade"
+weight: 1
 ---

-# Overview
+## Overview

 This guide will demonstrate how to enable protection for your orchestrator's rolling upgrades using the [Upgrade Guard](/docs/concepts/rolling-upgrades/#upgrade-guard) and [Node Manager](/docs/concepts/rolling-upgrades/#node-manager).
 This feature helps prevent your persistent storage volumes from becoming unhealthy during the rolling downtime of an orchestrator upgrade.

 > ⚠️ This feature is currently in tech preview, we only recommend using this feature on your test clusters.

-# Prerequisites
+## Prerequisites

 > ⚠️ Make sure you have met the requirements of [configuring a Pod Disruption Budget (PDB)](https://kubernetes.io/docs/tasks/run-application/configure-pdb/).